-Benchmarks: Second Grade Comprehension: Identify and Discuss the Author's Purpose
+Comprehension Instructional Routine: Identify and Discuss the Author's Purpose

-Preparation/Materials: Preparation/Materials: large graph, large copy of each story, highlighter, pictures of a U.S. map, a checkers game, a bird

-(Prerequisites: can identify expository and narrative text, story grammar, compare and contrast, main idea, and summarization)
+Preparation/Materials: Large graph, large copy of each story, highlighter, pictures of a U.S. map, a checkers game, a bird (Prerequisites: can identify expository and narrative text, story grammar, compare and contrast, main idea, and summarization)

+- Italicized type is what the teacher does

-- Bold type is what the teacher says - Regular type is what the student(s) say - Italicized sentences are what the teacher does Bullet (•) and bolded type are what the teacher and student(s) say in unison - Teacher or student slides finder under underlined letter(s) or word(s)
+- Bold type is what the teacher says

+- Regular type is what the student(s) say

+- Bullet (•) and bolded type are what the teacher and student(s) say in unison

+- Teacher or student slides finger under the underlined letter(s) or word(s)

-NOTE: Some reading programs differentiate between text that informs and text that explains.
+Note: Some reading programs differentiate between text that informs and text that explains.
 Both types of text are expository text and will be considered together in this routine.